jkinney23/webmonitor/README.md

 - separate html head, etc, into html.h file for DRY-er html code
 - finish styling for modules
 - add a home page!!
-- see about adding a navigation bar
+- see about adding a navigation bar (Completed!)